BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-storytelling.md

 print("Where to next? {}".format(story[room]['next']))
 ```

+Once you put this into a loop, you'll notice that your last room doesn't print out.
+That's because the loop terminates when your room equals the ending room (without printing the story for that room in the loop!).
+Copy your print statement to just below the loop so that it executes one last time on the last room of your story.

 ### Extra Credit (Up to 15%): Best Story Competition
 Creativity is encouraged, but not required for a grade!
 Let me know in your documentation if you'd like to demo your story to the class - I hope you do!
 You will receive 7.5% extra credit for entering your submission, and the class will vote on their favorite story (the winner will receive an additional 7.5% extra credit).